Baritone guitars have had a huge impact on music for decades.

 This can be a pretty common problem in entry-level guitars, so make sure you stay alert.
 If you are ever unsure, look online for other customer reviews to see if there have been any common complaints in this area.

-As we’ve already said, comfort is extremely important when it comes to playing the guitar.
+As I’ve already said, comfort is extremely important when it comes to playing the guitar.

 Baritone guitars generally tend to be larger than standard guitars are, so it’s important that the guitar that you choose has a neck profile and body shape that will be comfortable for you to hold.